ogzamour/CryoSkywater130nm_CorrectedForNgspice/README.md

 ## RRMS

 To get the RRMS calculation for the scripts, first ensure you have the cryo_data file from the paper repo downloaded.
+Also ensure both the nfet and pfet 77k corners are installed properly and defined in the .lib file.
 Then, run ```python runAll.py``` in both the nfet_mod and pfet_mod directories ***Note: will have to change path in the .include***

 After both are run, ensure the paths in getRMS.py match your directory (for both the cryo data and modeled pfet/nfet data).
 Then, run ```python getRMS.py``` in the ngspice-skywater-sims directory and the RRMS should print in terminal.